eslam-hegazy/Eslam-Hegazy/README.md

 <br><br>

-- :school: I am a `senior` at Faculty of Computers & Informatics at Kafr El-Sheikh University
+- :school: I am a `senior` at Faculty of Computers & Information at Kafr El-Sheikh University
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer.
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.